DECODE: Domain-aware Continual Domain Expansion for Motion Prediction: Experiments

 \subsection{Main Results}

-Table \ref{tab:table1} presents the performance evaluation of our proposed DECODE framework by comparing performance metrics across several learning paradigms.
-For each column, we illustrate how the performance evolves after each learning phase, denoted as $\tt{minADE}_{\tt{Di}, \tt{Pj}}$ and $\tt{minFDE}_{\tt{Di}, \tt{Pj}}$ where $j\geq i$ indicates the metrics for each domain $i$ after learning phase $j$.
-For consistency, all models utilize the same MTR model structure.
-This lineup includes the original MTR model denoted as $\texttt{oriMTR}$, which is trained solely on current domain datasets without any continual learning strategies.
-For comparative purposes, we also include the pre-trained generalized MTR model trained on the WOMD, denoted as $\texttt{preMTR}$, which undergoes no additional training on new domains.
-Additionally, we assess versions of MTR that integrate an online Elastic Weight Consolidation (EWC) strategy ($\texttt{ewcMTR}$), and another that employs an experience replay buffer ($\texttt{erMTR}$).
+Table \ref{tab:table1} presents the performance evaluation of our proposed DECODE framework by comparing performance metrics across multiple learning phases.
+For each column, we illustrate how performance evolves after each learning stage, denoted as $\tt{minADE}_{\tt{Di}, \tt{Pj}}$ and $\tt{minFDE}_{\tt{Di}, \tt{Pj}}$, where $j \geq i$ indicates the metric for domain $i$ after learning phase $j$.
+For consistency, all models utilize the same MTR backbone architecture.
+The comparison lineup includes: (1) the original MTR model ($\texttt{oriMTR}$)\cite{shi2022mtr}, trained from scratch on each current domain dataset without any continual learning strategy; (2) a pre-trained generalized MTR model ($\texttt{preMTR}$) trained on the whole WOMD dataset, used directly without further domain adaptation; (3) regularization-based continual learning baselines, including Elastic Weight Consolidation ($\texttt{EWC}$) \cite{kirkpatrick2017overcoming} and Memory Aware Synapses ($\texttt{MAS}$) \cite{aljundi2018memory}; (4) rehearsal-based baselines, including a standard Experience Replay ($\texttt{ER}$) buffer and Dark Experience Replay ($\texttt{DER++}$) \cite{buzzega2020dark}; and (5) state-of-the-art parameter-efficient tuning methods, namely DualPrompt \cite{wang2022dualprompt} and CODA-Prompt \cite{smith2023coda}, adapted to operate with the pre-trained MTR backbone.